A Comprehensive Overview of the Lebesgue Differentiation Theorem in Coq: Introduction

-The first \lebFTC{} can be stated as follows: for $f$ integrable on~$\mathbb{R}$, $F(x)\mydef\inte{\mu}{t\in]-\infty,x]}{f(t)}$ is derivable and $F'(x) = f(x)$ a.e.\ (i.e., almost-everywhere) relatively to $\mu$, which is the Lebesgue measure.
-This is different from the statement for the Riemann integral, where $f$ is usually assumed to be continuous, making for a simple proof.
+The first \lebFTC{} can be stated as follows: for $f$ integrable on~$\mathbb{R}$, $F(x)\mydef\inte{\mu}{t\in]-\infty,x]}{f(t)}$ is differentiable and $F'(x) = f(x)$ almost-everywhere (hereafter, a.e.) relatively to $\mu$, where $\mu$ is the Lebesgue measure.
+This is different from the standard statement for the Riemann integral, where $f$ is assumed to be continuous, making for a simple proof.
 In comparison, connecting derivation and Lebesgue integration under an integrability hypothesis is unwieldy, even more so in \analysis{} whose formalizations of derivation~\cite[\sec{4.5}]{cohen2018jfr} and of the Lebesgue integral~\cite[\sec{6.4}]{affeldt2023jar} have been unrelated so far.
 They can be bridged thanks to the \LDT{} and this is appealing for two reasons.
 First, it is a useful theorem in itself: the first \FTC{} is a consequence, as well as other results such as Lebesgue's density theorem.
 Second, we can decompose its proof in several results: this provides a way to incrementally enrich the theories of \analysis{}.
 We think that this approach is an instance of a more generic way to tackle formalization of mathematics: find a path through the literature to present many key results as easy consequences of a central, technical lemma with rather weak assumptions.
 Incidentally, such a fine-grained decomposition also provides a practical way to monitor formalization progress.

 In terms of formalization in a proof assistant, our contributions are as follows: \begin{itemize} \item We provide the first formalization of the first \lebFTC{} in \coq{}. \item We bring to \coq{} several standard lemmas and theorems of measure theory: Vitali's lemmas and theorem, a theory of \HL{}'s operator, Urysohn’s lemma, Ergorov's, Lusin's, Tietze's theorems, and the \LDT{}.
-Among these, Urysohn's lemma is in particular given an original proof.
-We also improve the \analysis{} support for topology (lower semicontinuity, normal spaces, subspaces, etc.) and for real functions (extended $\limsup/\liminf$ theory).
+In particular, among these results, Urysohn's lemma is given an original proof.
+We also improve the \analysis{} support for topology (lower semicontinuity, normal spaces, subspaces, etc.) and for real functions (by extending the theory for $\limsup/\liminf$).
 The formalization of the first \lebFTC{} provides a strong evidence that these pieces of formalization can indeed be combined to achieve a large result. \end{itemize}

 Another intent with this paper is to produce an informative document for potential users of the topology and measure theories of \analysis{}.
 The whole library is still under development in the sense that not all notions are formalized as we would like them to be, often to cope with temporary limitations of the available tooling.
 Yet, we did observe that it is already a useful tool.
 For example, we could use it to revisit the proof of Urysohn's lemma by producing an original proof.
 Also, we had to clarify a few proof steps that are often hand-waved in lecture notes: typically, generalizations from lemmas stated for bounded cases only.
 Filling such gaps is almost business-as-usual when formalizing mathematics, but we believe that it is important to document them to better anticipate similar gaps in the future.
 For these reasons, we think that our formalization of the \FTC{} provides a nice milestone to document \analysis{}.